AndrewArteaga/CMSI387/README.md

 # CMSI387
-ClassWork and HomeWork for OS
+Classwork and Homework for OS